Knowing how to use Photoshop to create a glossy effect allows you to add luster to the subjects in your digital photos and other images.

 - Make sure to always convert your effect layer in our case the rectangle layer to a smart object.
 This implies that we don’t harm the original photo in any way and can always edit the already existing image if needed.

 - Feel free to experiment with more layer styles other than gradient overlay, you might decide a different style looks better for your image.

-After creating your glossy effect, you also can adjust it by switching the color of the rectangle or by overlaying a texture or pattern.
+After creating your glossy effect, you can adjust it by switching the color of the rectangle or by overlaying a texture or pattern.
 To give your glossy image a more three-dimensional appearance, you may also apply a drop shadow.